StephanHausberg/StephanHausberg/README.md

 <div align="left">

 # 💫About Me :
-🔭 I’m currently working on my github page and some improving my python skills
+🔭 I’m currently working on my github page and my python skills

 🌱 I’m currently learning : the pythonic way of coding